-Read the Cognitive Vitality report on vitamin D for an overview of the evidence surrounding the link between vitamin D levels and dementia.
+The Cognitive Vitality report on vitamin D includes our ratings and an overview of all the available evidence on its possible role in preventing dementia.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.